Island Peak Climbing - 17 Days

 Accommodation Services:

-• Thirteen nights' best available teahouse accommodation during the trek
+• Thirteen nights' best available teahouse accommodation during the Trek

 Trekking Permit: